 I cannot begin to count how many times I heard Mom and my mother-in-law Ruby say that "Silver Bay was a good place to bring up kids."
 A few years ago I told stories about Silver Bay in a coffee house.
 Then I started writing.
 As I work on a memoir of that time and place, I struggle with the central point of the venture.
 It was in the main such a happy childhood.
 So safe and secure.
 Was it too safe and secure?
 Was there a downside of living in a bubble off Highway 61?
 Did Silver Bay's sheltered life prepare us enough for life in the bigger world?
 I wonder if any of my classmates have any thoughts on the subject.

-I suspect that the upside wins out.
-The older I get the more I suspect that safety in childhood gives a person resilience and, in the main, a stable optimistic state of mind.
-In the main, I believe that safety and security is best for as long as possible.
-There will plenty opportunities later to face fear of all kinds.
+The older I get, the more I suspect safety and security in childhood gives a person resilience and, in the long run, a more optimistic state of mind.
+A helpful way to begin life.
+There will plenty opportunities in adulthood to face fear of all kinds.

 No comments: